 The 16th Annual Greater Niagara BassEye Celebrity Challenge is filled with opportunities to support the Cystic Fibrosis Foundation, everything from social to sporting functions.
 The event involves a one-day catch-and-release tournament in which anglers have the opportunity to fish for bass and walleye with a professional fishing guide.

 This tournament is not the only one of its kind though . . .
 It’s in the company of several other tournaments that take place off North American shores.
-They are all part of the Redbone Tournament Series founded in Florida in 1988 to raise crucial dollars to fund Cystic Fibrosis research and medical programs.
+They are all part of the Redbone Tournament Series founded in Florida in 1988 to raise crucial dollars to help fund Cystic Fibrosis research and medical programs.

 Dinner & Auction